tnp2410/DSC180A-Methodology-5/index.md

 ### **What is the most interesting topic covered in your domain this quarter?**

-The most interesting topic covered this quarter is the integration of Geographic Information Systems (GIS) with data science techniques.
-I have learned how to apply machine learning models to spatial data, which can enhance predictions in various applications such as waste management and resource distribution.
+The most interesting topic this quarter is learning about multi-class classification and performance measurement techniques like AUC/ROC and accuracy.
+I also found the use of TF/IDF for feature creation and cross-validation to be valuable for building better machine learning models.
+These topics are exciting because they directly apply to the real-world problem of determining credit risk.

 ### **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**

-For my Quarter 2 project, I would like to investigate how GIS can be used to optimize waste collection routes using machine learning techniques.
-Specifically, I want to explore how traffic patterns, waste volumes, and geographic factors can be combined to predict the best collection routes for waste trucks, reducing fuel consumption and improving efficiency.
+For my Quarter 2 project, I would like to investigate how well different feature engineering techniques, such as creating balance and income-related features, can predict consumer credit risk.
+I plan to explore attributes related to spending, income, and balance over time, as well as test how different methods for feature selection impact the model’s performance.

 ### **What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**

-In my Quarter 1 project, I focused on analyzing missed collection data for waste management.
-A potential change I would make is to incorporate real-time data from smart waste bins, which can notify when bins are full.
-This would allow for a dynamic adjustment of routes to avoid missed collections in the future.
+I would like to be more methodical in how I choose models and train the data.
+Specifically, I plan to apply a more structured approach to feature selection and model evaluation to ensure I’m choosing the best techniques for the problem.
+I’ll also experiment with different data processing strategies to improve model performance.

 ### **What other techniques would you be interested in using in your project?**

-I would be interested in using deep learning techniques, specifically convolutional neural networks (CNNs), to analyze spatial data for pattern recognition.
-I am also keen on exploring optimization algorithms to better adjust and fine-tune collection routes as conditions change.
+In my project, I would explore different feature extraction tools to enhance model performance.
+For instance, I could use windowing to create time-series features, such as moving averages or differences between consecutive values.
+For text data, I might try tools like CountVectorizer to convert text into numerical features based on word frequency or Word2Vec for representing words in a high-dimensional space based on context.
+Additionally, I could apply log transformations to handle skewed data or use binning to group continuous values into discrete categories.
+These techniques would allow me to extract meaningful features from the data, improving the model’s ability to make accurate predictions.